apr3vau/for-loop/README.md

 Some notes:

 - All suitable verb clauses can be wrote in -ing form. (uh, except "multiply")
-- We don't provide a variable clause (WITH clause), as using let surrounds will be more clear for reading.
+- We don't provide a variable clause (WITH clause), since using let surrounds will be more clear for reading.
 - We don't provide accumulating support for `FOR*`.
 Use other specialized utilities like `serapeum:with-collector` will be clearer in that case.
 - We support any type of string designator for loop keywords.
 Even lowercased string is ok.
- - But we suggest using `KEYWORD` in `FOR-LOOP`, as `KEYWORD`s have special color in editors, so it will be clearer for reading; and `FOR` has reduced large amout of keywords compared with `LOOP`, so it will not burden you to write extra colons.
+ - But we suggest using `KEYWORD` in `FOR-LOOP`, since `KEYWORD`s have special color in editors, so it will be clearer for reading; and `FOR` has reduced large amout of keywords compared with `LOOP`, so it will not burden you to write extra colons.
 We also produce `KEYWORD`s for loop-keywords in our macro.

 ### Range clause